chunatech/daaru/docs/logging.md

 ## Logging in Transactions

-cWeed allows for use of its logger in your transactions files via prepending logged items with a special string notation
+daaru allows for use of its logger in your transactions files via prepending logged items with a special string notation

 example string format showcasing an informational log

 ```fsharp
 printfn "[[LOG]][INFO] this would be the message that gets logged"
 ```
-cWeed consumes the stdout and stderr streams for running transactions.
+daaru consumes the stdout and stderr streams for running transactions.
 The program will parse lines tagged like this into logs and place them into files named after the transaction which the log comes from.
 These files are also subject to log rolling and located in the configured logs directory.